openshift-cs/rosaworkshop/rosa-workshop/rosa/16-deploy_ui.md

 - Operator roles
 - OIDC provider

+!!! note
->NOTE: To understand what these do, please see the [ROSA with AWS STS Explained](/rosa/15-sts_explained/) section.
+    To understand what these do, please see the [ROSA with AWS STS Explained](/rosa/15-sts_explained/) section.

 There will be a pop up window that will show you the commands to run.